igniterealtime/Smack/documentation/providers.md

 There are two types of providers:

   * `IQProvider` -- parses IQ requests into Java objects.
-  * `Extension Provider` -- parses XML sub-documents attached to packets into PacketExtension instances.
+  * `Extension Provider` -- parses XML sub-documents attached to packets into ExtensionElement instances.
 By default, Smack only knows how to process a few standard packets and sub-packets that are in a few namespaces such as:
     * jabber:iq:auth
     * jabber:iq:roster
     * jabber:iq:register